jamiemetcalfe18/Babygirl-Fansite/README.md

 ## What I Learned
 -Got better and more confident with media queries!

--Small CSS things, like making sure to set margings, borders, and padding -Making sure to use appropriate color schemes.
+-Small CSS things, like making sure to set margings, borders, and padding

-## Modifications:
--Started on: 11/26/2021
--Last modified: 12/21/2021
+-Making sure to use appropriate color schemes.